Bryanblount07/Network-Security-Groups-and-Inspecting-Network-Protocols-/README.md

 <img src="https://imgur.com/lENlipV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Click on the shark icon to start capturing packets.
 This will capture live packets.
-Click on the search within the wireshark and type ICMP & press enter.
+Click on the search within the wireshark and type ICMP (to filter) & press enter.
 There should be no traffic coming through now.
 </p>
 <br />